sumotoy/TFT_ILI9163C/README.md

 A fast SPI driver for TFT that use Ilitek ILI9163C driver for Arduino's,Teensy's,ESP8266 and more...

 <b>Preview of the 1.0p7</b>, the official release 1.0<br>
-**CAUTION!** Wait tomorrow before use this version, I'm currently changing Image/Icon support deeply and will be ready tomorrow<br>
 Current version it's a preview, scroll is not complete and other optimizations coming.<br>
 Follow WIKI https://github.com/sumotoy/TFT_ILI9163C/wiki for some help<br>
 <b>This is a massive update, many differences from any other version!</b>, so please read changes, font scheme changed to be compatible with all future libraries (interchangeable), some command deprecated (but there's alternative).<br>